fiduh/aws-networking-modules/README.md

 ```

-Note: the double slash (//) is intentional and required. it's part of Terraform's Git syntax.
+Note: *the double slash (//) is intentional and required* . it's part of Terraform's Git syntax.
 See the module's documentation and variable.tf file for all the parameters you can set.
 Run ` terraform get -update` to pull the latest version of this module from this repo before running the standard ` terraform plan ` and ` terraform apply ` commands.

 #### What's a VPC?